New to Saskatoon? Register with us as a new client!

 Omar Abuelela

-Omar Abuelela Board Member
+Omar Abuelela Secretary

 Omar moved to Canada from Egypt in 2018 and has been residing in Saskatoon since then.
 After moving to Saskatoon and before taking up his current position at Federated Co-op, Omar had the opportunity to be part of the settlement sector and to interact with refugees as a volunteer, interpreter and PATH Facilitator at Global Gathering Place.